rbignon/doctoshotgun/README.md

---pfizer                                                : looking only for a Pfizer vaccine --moderna                                               : looking only for a Moderna vaccine --debug                                                 : display debug information
+--pfizer                                                : looking only for a Pfizer vaccine --moderna                                               : looking only for a Moderna vaccine --debug                                                 : display debug information --time-window <days>                                    : set how many next days the script look for slots
 ```

 ### With Docker